Do You Get a Refund for Unused Premiums After You Cancel Your Car Insurance?

 - USAA

-Check Your Policy for Cancellation Fees
+How to Check If Your Policy Has Cancellation Fees

 Final Word on Refunds for Unused Premiums